 In order to enforce the above requirement on backward compatibility, some recommendations regarding particular scenarios where issues were found are given in the following.
-Refer to [40] Annex E too, for clarifications about CICAM use cases.
+Additional clarifications about CICAM use cases are provided by CI Plus LLP in CI Plus Specification 1.3.2 [40] Annex E and in CI Plus Implementation Guidelines 1.0.6 [72].